 Each day we strive to not let families go hungry in the Concho Valley.
 In a study conducted in 2009, it was found that nearly 18% of all households had times when there was not enough money to buy food - that’s 6,000 households in San Angelo.
 It also found that over 24% of families with children had times when there was not enough money to buy food - that’s 5,400 households in San Angelo, Texas.
 We hope that with the continued support of our neighbors and partners we can help to reduce these numbers in the years to come.

-The Garden on Eden is a community garden that was established in order to help support our effors with Food for the Soul to provide the needy with fresh and nutritious fruits and vegetables.
-The garden currently consists of 38 garden plots on Loop 306.
-Currently 50% of what is grown goes toward feeding the hungry in the Concho Valley.
+The Garden on Eden was a community garden that was established in order to help support our efforts with Food for the Soul to provide our neighbors with fresh and nutritious fruits and vegetables.
+The land on Loop 306 was sold by the organization that had allowed us to use it, but there are dreams to find another place where the Garden might be restablished.

 We work with various community service agencies and organizations in order to connect those in need with programs that will help to improve their quality of life.
 Some of these programs include: